coderDJing/essentia-build/README.md

     FFmpeg dependency resolution.
   * The fork keeps C++17 compatibility fixes needed by MSYS2 g++ for non-integral static constants used in tempo tap headers.
+  * The streaming extractor wires `lowlevel.dynamic_complexity` into the pool so SVM high-level models have all required descriptors.

 Versions